 - Mayor's Office

 Paige Brown is currently serving her third term as Mayor of Gallatin, Tennessee (named “Nicest Place in America” in 2017 by Readers’ Digest).

 Elected in November 2014, she previously served as Executive Director of the Gallatin Area Chamber of Commerce (2006-2014).
 A graduate of Florida State University, she worked as a news reporter and anchor in Florida.
 Upon her return to Tennessee, she worked for several shows on The Nashville Network (TNN) and as Executive Producer for NewsChannel 5 (CBS) in Nashville, Tennessee (1996-2006).
 Additionally, she has worked as a writer, producer, and talent for corporate, non-profit and independent clients.
 A graduate of the Institute for Organization Management (IOM) and several corporate training programs, she is an experienced trainer in media relations, leadership, diversity and board development and has an extensive history producing events and implementing successful initiatives.

 In other circles, Ms. Brown is an advocate for oncology research.
 She served 6 years on the Board of Governors for the Leukemia & Lymphoma Society (LLS) and three 4-year terms as a Food & Drug Oncology Drug Advisory Committee (ODAC) Patient Representative.
 She has been featured in Glamour Magazine, on PBS and in many local and national news stories.
-She has addressed groups around the world and has lobbied for healthcare related legislation in Washington.
+She has addressed groups around the world and has advocated for healthcare related legislation in Washington, D.C.